-Compensation Element Purpose Key Characteristics Base Salary Provides a pay opportunity that is designed to be competitive with companies for which we compete for talent without incurring excessive fixed costs.
+COMPENSATION ELEMENT PURPOSE KEY CHARACTERISTICS Base Salary Provides a pay opportunity that is designed to be competitive with companies with which we compete for talent without incurring excessive fixed costs.
 Determined by responsibility, level of position, assessment of competitive pay, individual performance and other market factors.
-Compensation Element Purpose Key Characteristics Annual Incentives Motivates performance by delivering rewards for achievement of Company and individual performance goals, while delivering reduced or no awards for Company or individual underperformance.
-Annual cash award or combination of cash and equity, subject to achievement of pre-determined financial measures and other key corporate performance objectives.
-Long-Term Incentives (Restricted Stock Units) Rewards the achievement of long-term financial and strategic goals, retains key talent and creates stockholder value by aligning with long-term performance objectives.
-Performance-Based Restricted Stock Units Subject to performance criteria based on EPS for each of fiscal years 2021, 2022 and 2023.
+Annual Incentives Motivates performance by delivering rewards for achievement of Company and individual performance goals, while delivering reduced or no awards for Company or individual underperformance.
+Annual cash award, with payout subject to achievement of pre-determined financial measures and other key corporate performance objectives.
+Long-Term Incentives (Restricted Stock Units) Retains key talent and creates stockholder value by aligning with long-term stock price performance.
+Long-Term Incentives (Performance-Based Restricted Stock Units) Subject to performance criteria based on adjusted earnings before interest and taxes ("Adjusted EBIT") for each of fiscal years 2022, 2023 and 2024.
 If earned, vests on the anniversary of the grant date after the applicable performance period.